 Definitely a USP is the Outdoor Learning at KC.
 Being outdoors is an essential part of the curriculum here – and they have one of the biggest Forest Schools in the local area.

-Whether the girls turn out to be a G.I.
+Whether they turn out to be a G.I.
 Jane or more a Private Benjamin doesn’t matter – it’s all fun, self-esteem-building stuff.

 They cook over campfires, climb trees and learn survival skills.
-Just because this is an all-girls school, that doesn’t mean out-doorsyness comes low down on the agenda.
-Forest School is part of the school culture, rather than a ‘thing’ to do – the Prep School girls are outside in the beautiful grounds lots.
+Forest School is part of the school culture, rather than a ‘thing’ to do – the Prep School pupils are outside in the beautiful grounds lots.

 WRAP AROUND CARE

 Flexi, Weekly and Full Boarding are all available from the age of nine.
-There were 3 full boarders at the time of my visit and they seemed happily integrated.
-Flexi-boarding is a popular option with local children and costs £52 per night, including supper and breakfast (cheaper than a pizza and babysitter!)
+Flexi-boarding is a popular option with local children (Flexi-boarding taster days for new pupils are held throughout the school year).
+Girls can Flexi-board from one night up to 3 nights at a time and costs £50 per night, including supper and breakfast (cheaper than a pizza and babysitter!)

 WORD ON THE GROUND